 The Department of Biology has monitored enrollment trends for several years and used these trends to develop strategies to meet this goal [Program Goal 1 (Table 1)].
-Other than during 2016, enrollment has remained relatively constant at between 19 and 22 M.S. students.
-In general, the department fills all, or nearly all, of our allotment of teaching assistantships each semester.
-Thus, increased graduate student enrollment is dependent on faculty obtaining external funding through grants.
+In 2019, enrollment surpassed all recent years with 24 M.S. students, due primarily to an increase in externally-funding grants, enabling faculty to bring in more students on research assistantships.
 Retention of M.S. students has been approximately 100% since 2005, with all but two students graduating.

 Table 1.
-Number of graduate e students (M.S.) enrolled as Biology majors by year.
+Number of graduate students (M.S.) enrolled as Biology majors by year.

-Year Number of Graduate Students
+Fall Number of Graduate Students

-2014 22

 2015 21

 2016 16

 2017 20

 2018 19

+2019 24

-Increase diversity PG 2:
+PG 2: Increase diversity

 Efforts to increase diversity have met with mixed results (Table 2).
 Very few minorities have enrolled in our graduate program; four were enrolled in 2017, with this percentage being the highest in recent history.
-During all but the most recent year, at least 50% of our M.S. students have been female.
+During all but the most recent two years, at least 50% of our M.S. students have been female.

 Since the majority of our graduate students conduct natural resource research, NAUFWP data for 2010-2011 indicate that females represent approximately 44% of graduate students enrolled in natural resource graduate programs.
-The percentage of females in our program exceeded this during each of the last five years with the exception of 2018.
+The percent females in our program exceed this during the last five years except 2019.
 NAUFWP data for 2010-2011 also indicate that minorities represent approximately 13% of students in natural resource graduate programs.
-Minority representation in our graduate program is low but exceeded the average reported by NAUFWP in two of the five most recent years.
+Minority representation in our graduate program is low.
+NAUFWP survey data is to be collected again in 2020-21, and these updated numbers will be used in next year's report.

 Table 2.
-Perc Table 2.
 Percent of Biology M.S. students that identified as minority or female, by year.

-Percent Minority Percent Female

-Year Graduate Students Graduate Students
+Year Percent Minority Graduate Students Percent Female Graduate Students

-2014 4.5 50.0

 2015 0.0 52.4

 2016 12.5 62.5

 2017 20.0 50.0

 2018 0.0 42.1

+2019 4.2 33.3